 Representing borrowers induced into defaulting on two loans in the combined principal amount of more than $100 million.
 After the lender reneged on promises to effectuate a loan modification/restructuring, Cameron and the Cole Schotz team were able to enjoin foreclosure sales and stave off contempt applications brought across the country by an aggressive lender.

 Working with the purchasers of a defect-riddled home constructed by one of the nation’s largest builders who refused to make hundreds of thousands of dollars of necessary repairs and, instead, forced the buyers to litigate, culminating in a lengthy arbitration at which the home buyers prevailed.

 Representing the owner/developer of a luxury condominium project in New York City in litigation against a general contractor refusing to expedite its work despite the project having fallen months behind schedule.
 When negotiations failed, litigation was commenced to immediately remove the non-performing contractor from the project, securing the prompt and successful completion of this unique development.

 Benchmark Litigation has recognized Cameron as a “New Jersey litigation star.”
 Benchmark Litigation bases its recommendations on research which includes extensive interviews with litigators, their clients and peers and an examination of recent casework.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
 See Award Methodology.

-Cameron is the Chairman of the Board of Trustees of the People’s Preparatory Charter School in Newark, New Jersey.
+Cameron is the former Chairman of the Board of Trustees of the People’s Preparatory Charter School in Newark, New Jersey.